-Rabbi Chaim Kruger, left, with Aristides de Sousa Mendes, 1940.
-Credit: Wikimedia Commons on.
+Aristides de Sousa Mendes began modestly defying the order early on.
 By June of 1940, as the German army extended its control over France, Sousa Mendes, torn between a moral imperative to help people in trouble and very explicit orders from his government not to do so, underwent a personal crisis.
 A devout Catholic, he prayed for guidance.